Znerf/mapreduce-eg/README.md

 cd mapreduce-eg
 python count/test.py
 ```
 ## Help

+Testing .txt files are not included in this repo because of it's sizes but will be provided upon request

+## Help

-Contact the Authors for the supports
+Contact the Authors for the support

 ## Authors